An ALMA survey of the SCUBA-2 CLS UDS field: Physical properties of 707 Sub-millimetre Galaxies: Observations and sample selection

 To illustrate the broad photometric properties of our SMG sample and the constraints available on their SEDs, we list the number of SMGs detected (above 3-$\sigma$) in a range of representative optical and infrared photometric bands in Table~\ref{table:photom}.
 It is clear that fewer detections are observed in the bluer optical wavebands, while $\sim$\,70--80 per cent of the sample (which are covered by the imaging) are detected in $K$ or the IRAC bands; this drops to 56 per cent in the $V$-band.
-In the far-infrared, 75 per cent of the ALMA SMGs are detected in at least one of the PACS or SPIRE bands.
+In the far-infrared, 69 per cent of the ALMA SMGs are detected in at least one of the PACS or SPIRE bands.
 Thus we have good photometric coverage for the bulk of the sample longward of the near-infrared, but with more limited detection rates in the bluer optical bands.

 Before we discuss the multi-wavelength SEDs, we first compare the optical and near/mid-infrared colours of the SMGs and field galaxies in our sample.
-As this study makes use of a $K$-band selected catalogue, we investigate the distribution of $K$-band magnitudes compared to the ALMA $S_{870}$ fluxes in Fig. \ref{fig:obs_obs}.
-The number of SMGs detected in the $K$-band is 526 (83 per cent) with 108 (17 per cent) of the SMGs undetected (the smaller area $K$-band coverage does not include the remaining 73 SMGs).
-The undetected SMGs are expected to result from the combined effect of positive $k$-correction at higher redshift, lower stellar masses and higher reddening from the dust in the sources.
+As this study makes use of a $K$-band selected catalogue, we investigate the distribution of $K$-band magnitudes compared to the ALMA $S_{870}$ fluxes Fig.~\ref{fig:obs_obs}a.